Code-Institute-Submissions/iron_butterfly/README.md

 FEATURES LEFT TO IMPLEMENT
 •	Music & Video
-Would have liked to design a purpose-built audio player which would have every album listed with their tracks, designed in a 60’s theme jukebox.

     TECHNOLOGIES USED
 •	The framework used was bootstrap (see link https://getbootstrap.com/) which also gave me the CSS stylesheets that was required.
 These gave me the structure that I required
 •	I was impressed by one of the tutorials demonstrating different fonts and therefore I included fontawesome (see link https://fontawesome.com/).